kutoga/FluentArgs/README.md

 > paket add FluentArgs
 ```

-# TODO: Write down why ConfigureWithDefaults is recommended (or do not use it)

 # 💡 Example: Parse simple arguments and flags
 Given you want a program which supports png to jpeg conversion and you want to support calls like these:
 - `myapp -i image.png -o image.jpeg -q 100`